What to Expect During Your Life Insurance Medical Exam

 How Should you Prepare for the Medical Exam?

-*12 hours before: Avoid alcohol, high-cholesterol foods including eggs, fried foods and red meat, decongestants and pain medication like aspirin, ibuprofen or acetaminophen.
+• 12 hours before: Avoid alcohol, high-cholesterol foods (eggs, fried foods, red meat), decongestants, and pain medications like aspirin, ibuprofen, or acetaminophen.

-*8 hours before: Avoid caffeinated beverages, and fast from all foods if necessary.
+• 8 hours before: Avoid caffeinated beverages, and fast from all foods if requested.

-*1 hour before: Begin drinking plenty of water for the urine sample.
+• 1 hour before: Drink plenty of water to ensure an adequate urine sample.

-Your life insurance company may not require a medical exam, but if they do, you'll appreciate knowing what to expect as you secure the best rates and coverage.
-Talk to your insurance agent, too, about additional ways you can find the right policy for your needs.
+Your life insurance company may not always require a medical exam, but if they do, knowing what to expect will help you secure better rates and appropriate coverage.
+Talk to your insurance agent about additional ways to find the right policy for your needs.

 Need insurance for You, Your Family or Your Business?